manovotny/wp-post-type-util/README.md

-wp-admin-util
+wp-post-type-util
 ==========

-A lovely collection of utilities for developing within the WordPress admin.
+A lovely collection of post type utilities for WordPress.